Extreme Hardship and the 601 Waiver: Can I Avoid Deportation?

-- Level 1: Relative has a major medical issue and cannot safely travel abroad, making it necessary for the alien to remain in the U.S. to care for the relative; alien's country is in a state of active war
+Level 1: A relative has a major medical issue and cannot safely travel abroad, making it necessary for you to remain in the U.S. to care for the relative.
+Or, your country is in a state of active war.

-- Level 2: Relative has a serious medical condition that makes moving abroad very difficult, and needs the alien's help; alien's country is on the verge of a major political upheaval.
+Level 2: A relative has a serious medical condition that makes moving abroad very difficult, and they need your help.
+Or, your country is on the verge of a major political upheaval.
 Another example of this is when a person is undergoing medical care and cannot travel.
 Serious health conditions are often grounds for a waiver.

-- Level 3: Relative has a significant condition making it difficult to move out of the country; alien's home country has an extremely poor economy
+Level 3: A relative has a significant condition making it difficult to move out of the country.
+Or, your home country has an extremely poor economy.

-- Level 4: Relative would not be able to pay debts by moving abroad.
+Level 4: A relative would not be able to pay debts by moving abroad.
 Or, you need to remain in the country to care for aging parents.

-Those who believe they qualify for a waiver are required to file an Application for Waiver of Grounds of Inadmissibility and pay the filing fee.
+Those who believe they qualify for a waiver must file an Application for Waiver of Grounds of Inadmissibility and pay the filing fee.

 Waiver for Criminal Grounds or Immigration Fraud

-Two or more convictions, other than purely political ones, for which the total sentences were five years or more
+- Two or more convictions, other than purely political ones, for which the sentences totaled five years or more

 Other Forms of Relief from Deportation